 - The program is aimed at emerging directors, so there is no requirement for previous experience in documentary filmmaking.
 Applicants will need to demonstrate their artistic vision for the project, but may come from a non-film background.

-- It is mandatory for the selected directors to attend True/False 2023 so selected directors must be available to travel to Columbia, Missouri from Wednesday March 1 to Sunday March 5, 2023.
+- It is mandatory for the selected directors to attend True/False so selected directors must be available to travel to Columbia, Missouri during the festival.

 WHAT ARE WE LOOKING FOR?

 - Feature-length nonfiction film projects in development.
 In keeping with True/False’s programming ethos, we are open-minded about what falls under the umbrella term of nonfiction and actively seek out work that engages with reality in expansive ways.
 We value authored work, clear filmmaking vision, and work that approaches nonfiction as an artform.